gnostyx/dita-demo-content-collection/README.md

 keyref="$1"

+XPath:

-XPath: reltable//topicref
+reltable//topicref
 ~~~~

 If you've done this correctly, oXygen should not report any unresolvable key references in the map if the current map is
-selected in the Root map pulldown on the oXygen Map Manager view.
+selected in the "Root map" field in the oXygen Map Manager view.

 ### Replacing @href With @keyref on Images